-- 14. Self-Employed Health and Long-Term Care Insurance Deduction: To determine net profit from a trade or business, if either optional method was used to figure the net earnings from self-employment, the program will not use this optional method amount to limit the self-employed health insurance deduction - 15.
-Form 8881 linked to Schedule C, Schedule F, or Form 4835: If a Credit for Small Employer Pension Plan Startup Costs is claimed from two or more different business activities (for example, from a Schedule K-1 for a Partnership and from a Schedule C, Profit or Loss from Business), and the credit before limitation is greater than \$500, the deduction for pension plan startup costs on the business activity may be reduced by too large of a credit amount.
-This occurs only if the Form 8881 is linked to a Schedule C (Profit or Loss from Business), Schedule F (Profit or Loss from Farming) or Form 4835 (Farm Rental Income and Expenses).
-In this situation, unlink the activity (Schedule C, F or Form 4835) from the Form 8881, and enter the pension plan startup costs from the activity directly onto line 1 on Form 8881 and on the first line of Pension Plan Startup Costs Smart Worksheet on the activity after taking into account the credit claimed on the Schedule K-1.
-Then on the activity form (Schedule C, F or Form 4835) Pension Plan Startup Costs Smart Worksheet, enter the amount of the credit on Form 8881 relating to the costs from this activity on the second line. - 16.
-Deposits into Capital Construction Funds: If you are operating a commercial fishing vessel and have an agreement under the Merchant Marine Act of 1936 to deposit funds into a capital construction account, the reduction in taxable income is not supported by the program. - 17.
+- 14. Self-Employed Health and Long-Term Care Insurance Deduction: To determine net profit from a trade or business, if either optional method was used to figure the net earnings from self-employment, the program will not use this optional method amount to limit the self-employed health insurance deduction. - 15.
+Form 8881 linked to Schedule C, Schedule F, or Form 4835: If a Credit for Small Employer Pension Plan Startup Costs is claimed from two or more different business activities (for example, from a

+Schedule K-1 for a Partnership and from a Schedule C, Profit or Loss from Business), and the credit before limitation is greater than \$500, the deduction for pension plan startup costs on the business activity may be reduced by too large of a credit amount.
+This occurs only if the Form 8881 is linked to a

+Schedule C (Profit or Loss from Business), Schedule F (Profit or Loss from Farming) or Form 4835 (Farm Rental Income and Expenses).
+In this situation, unlink the activity (Schedule C, F or Form 4835) from the Form 8881, and enter the pension plan startup costs from the activity directly onto line 1 on Form 8881 and on the first line of Pension Plan Startup Costs Smart Worksheet on the activity form (Schedule C, F or Form 4835).
+Determine the amount of credit that is being allowed from the activity after taking into account the credit claimed on the Schedule K-1.
+Then on the activity form (Schedule C, F or Form 4835) Pension Plan Startup Costs Smart Worksheet, enter the amount of the credit on Form 8881 relating to the costs from this activity on the second line.

+- 16. Deposits into Capital Construction Funds: If you are operating a commercial fishing vessel and have an agreement under the Merchant Marine Act of 1936 to deposit funds into a capital construction account, the reduction in taxable income is not supported by the program. - 17.
 Disposition of Depreciable Property Not Used in a Trade or Business: The program does not support sales of depreciable property that is not used in a trade or business.
 Assets entered on an Asset Entry Worksheet are considered to be used in a trade or business. - 18.
 Premium Tax Credit with Shared Allocation and the Self-Employed Health Insurance Deduction: Shared policy allocations of a Form 1095-A linked to self-employment income is not supported. - 19.
-Limitation on Business losses (Form 461): We do not support form 461 for a non-corporate taxpayer and whose net losses from all of their trades or businesses are more than \$250,000 (\$500,000 for married taxpayers filing a joint return). - Limitation on Excess business interest (Form 8990): We do not support Form 8990 to calculate how much business interest expense can be deducted or carried forward.
+Limitation on Excess business interest (Form 8990): We do not support Form 8990 to calculate how much business interest expense can be deducted or carried forward.